IRL2/nanover-docs/source/installation.rst

 We refer developers to the relevant code bases:

-* If you want to create your own custom server, connect a different physics engine or create a custom client, you can do this via modification of the NanoVer protocol.
+* If you want to create your own custom server, connect a different physics engine or create a custom client, you can do this via modification of the NanoVer Python Server.
 To download and install the source code, please follow the `developer installation instructions
   <https://github.com/IRL2/nanover-server-py?tab=readme-ov-file#developer-installation>`_
   in the README of the `nanover-server-py repository <https://github.com/IRL2/nanover-server-py>`_ on GitHub.